-Perspective | The ‘Commander in Grief’ steps up to the microphone
+Perspective | The ‘commander in grief’ steps up to the microphone

 If it fails.

 These are three words that are not typically uttered by politicians.
-The words admit the frailty of government and the frailty of Joe Biden himself.
+The words admit the frailty of government and of Biden himself.
 They convey the tenuousness of hope and the pull of sadness that have long been tangled up in who the man is, and what has shaped him: a son struggling with addiction, who found many rock-bottoms before recovery.
 Another son lost to cancer, a wife and daughter lost in an accident.

 “The fight is far from over,” he admitted on Thursday.